JanJakes/visipedia-api/02-oauth2.md

 2. **Authorization response**

    When the user accepts your request, Visipedia redirects back to your site.
-A `code` and `state` parameters will be passed with the request.

    Parameters:

    | Name     | Type   | Description |